-The convertible preference shares in PHP will rank ahead of the ordinary share capital in a winding up of PHP and can be converted into ordinary shares in the capital of PHP at any time at the option of the holder of these preference shares upon 21 days notice.
+The convertible preference shares in UK Group of Hotels will rank ahead of the ordinary share capital in a winding up of UK Group of Hotels and can be converted into ordinary shares in the capital of UK Group of Hotels at any time at the option of the holder of these preference shares upon 21 days notice.
 These shares are convertible into 1 ordinary share and 19 preference shares for every 1 convertible preference share at the option of the holder.
 These preference shares do not carry the right to vote except on a resolution modifying the rights attaching to the preference shares.